kitzberger/40x_handler/README.md

 # TYPO3 Extension fox\_handler

-This extension provides a handler for page access errors (formerly known as `pageNotFoundHandler`) that is able to handle both 404 and 403 responses.
+This extension provides a handler for page access errors (formerly known as `pageNotFoundHandler`) that is able to handle 403 responses.

 ## Installation